Berg0162/Simcline-V2/README.md

 # FiTness Machine Service a Bluetooth Service Specification
 From 2015 to 2017 the Sports and Fitness Working Group (SIG) designed a Bluetooth Service specification.
 This service exposes training-related data in the sports and fitness environment, which allows a Server (e.g., a fitness machine) to send training-related data to a Client.
 In Februari 2017 the service specification reached a stable version: [Fitness Machine Service 1.0](https://www.bluetooth.com/specifications/specs/fitness-machine-service-1-0/) when it was adopted by the Bluetooth SIG Board of Directors.
 Have a look at the document to appreciate the effort of all the contributors and the companies they represented!<br>
 <b>FTMS</b> is an open (nonproprietary) protocol that is not owned by any particular company and not limited to a particular company's product.
 It can be compared in that respect with FE-C over ANT+, however <b>FTMS</b> is targeted to control fitness equipment over <b>Bluetooth</b>!
-Today <b>Bluetooth Smart FTMS</b> is the absolute industry standard for indoor trainers! <br>
+Today <b>Bluetooth Smart FTMS</b> is the absolute industry standard for indoor trainers and Simcline-V2 is primarily targeted at <b>FTMS</b>! <br>

 # Simcline-V2 is fully supporting:
 |Trainer  |Supported protocols|